-- 2. Keep the button at the ignition / low position (L) for a further ten seconds.
+- 2. Keep the button at the ignition / low position ( L) for a further ten seconds.
 This will prevent the flame-sensing device from shutting off the gas while its probe warms up as explained previously. - 3.
 Release the button.
-The button should automatically spring up by approximately 10mm and the centre radiants should remain fully on.
-If for any reason the slider control does not spring up, raise the slider to the off (O) position and have the fire inspected by a qualified operative. - 4.
+The button should automatically spring up and the centre radiants should be fully on. - 4.
 Slide the button up to the medium (M) setting, you should feel a check to the button movement at this position.
-The outer radiants should light on their low setting.

-5. Slide the control button up again to the high (H) setting, you should feel a check to the button movement at this position.
+The outer radiants should light on their low setting. - 5.
+Slide the control button up again to the high (H) setting, you should feel a check to the button movement at this position.
 The outer radiants should now be on their high setting.